Private From Whom? Minimal Information Leakage in Auctions: First-Price Auctions

 with

 \end{definition}

 Defining the first-price auction allocation rule with respect to given bid functions disentangles incentive compatibility and privacy concerns.
-Whether $\phi^{FPA}$ is incentive-compatible depends on the choice of bid functions $\{b_i\}$, while for any $\{b_i\}$, the same privacy concerns persist.
-We show that $\phi^{FPA}$ violates the indistinguishable corners condition for every bidder $i$, implying that our impossibility theorem applies for each bidder.
+Whether $\phi^{FPA}$ is incentive-compatible depends on the choice of bid functions $\{b_i\}$, while for any set of bidding functions, the same privacy concerns persist.
+We also assume that bidding functions are \textit{interleaved}: for all $i \in N$ and all $\theta_i, \theta_i' \in \Theta_i$ with $\theta_i < \theta_i'$, there exists $\hat{\bm{\theta}}_{-i} \in \bm{\Theta}_{-i}$ such that $(b_i(\theta_i), i) \triangleleft \trimax_{j\neq i} (b_j(\hat{\theta}_j), j) \triangleleft (b_i(\theta_i'), i)$.
+As one example, symmetric type spaces and bidding functions satisfy the interleaving assumption.\footnote{This assumption is motivated by the first-price auction: no bidder can reduce their bid without affecting the outcome at some realized type profile.
+This property must be assumed separately for our analysis with discrete type spaces.} We assume throughout this section that each $\Theta_i$ is finite, so that the descending and sealed-bid protocols are extensive-form games of finite length.

-\begin{lemma} Suppose $\Theta_i=\Theta$ for all $i$ and $|\Theta|> 3$.\footnote{This condition ensures that there is sufficient overlap between bidders' type spaces.} Then $\phi^{FPA}$ violates the indistinguishable corners condition for every bidder. \end{lemma}
+\begin{lemma} Suppose $\Theta_i = \Theta$ and $b_i = b$ for all $i$, with $|\Theta|> 3$.\footnote{This condition ensures that there is sufficient overlap between bidders' type spaces.
+Weaker assumptions would also be sufficient: as we show in the Appendix, the symmetry assumption is not necessary for violations.} Then $\phi^{FPA}$ violates the indistinguishable corners condition for every bidder. \end{lemma}